History of Virginia: Civil War

 The Battle of Hampton Roads was fought in the James River near Hampton in 1862.

 Virginia at first refused to join the Confederacy but did so after President Lincoln on April 15 called for troops from all states; that meant Federal troops crossing Virginia on the way south to subdue South Carolina.
 On April 17, 1861, the convention voted to secede, and voters ratified the decision on May 23.
 Immediately the Union army moved into northern Virginia and captured Alexandria without a fight and controlled it for the remainder of the war.
 The Wheeling area had opposed secession and remained strong for the Union.

 Because of its strategic significance, the Confederacy relocated its capital to Richmond.
 Richmond was at the end of a long supply line and as the highly symbolic capital of the Confederacy became the main target of round after round of invasion attempts.
 A major center of iron production during the civil war was located in Richmond at Tredegar Iron Works, which produced most of the artillery for the war.
 The city was the site of numerous army hospitals.
 Libby Prison for captured Union officers gained an infamous reputation for the overcrowded and harsh conditions, with a high death rate.
 Richmond's main defenses were trenches built surrounding it down towards the nearby city of Petersburg.
 Saltville was a primary source of Confederate salt (critical for food preservation) during the war, leading to the two Battles of Saltville.

 The first major battle of the Civil War occurred on July 21, 1861.
 Union forces attempted to take control of the railroad junction at Manassas, but the Confederate Army reached it first and won the First Battle of Manassas (known as "Bull Run" in Northern naming convention).
 Both sides mobilized for war; the year 1861 went on without another major fight.

-Men from all economic and social levels, both slaveholders and nonslaveholders, as well as former Unionists, enlisted in great numbers on both sides.
-Areas, especially in the west and along the border, that sent few men to the Confederacy were characterized by few slaves, poor economies, and a history of reinal antagonism to the Tidewater.
+Men from all economic and social levels, both enslavers and not, as well as former Unionists, enlisted in great numbers on both sides.
+Areas, especially in the west and along the border, that sent few men to the Confederacy were characterized by few enslaved people, poor economies, and a history of reinal antagonism to the Tidewater.